-The Academy’s partners are design-specific programs that encourage a community of undergraduate and graduate students, faculty and researchers to make, create, and innovate.
+The Morningside Academy for Design’s partners are design-specific programs that encourage a community of undergraduate and graduate students, faculty and researchers to make, create, and innovate.

 DesignPlus is a First-Year Learning Community to help undergraduates explore design across MIT.
 Design is an interdisciplinary field and way of working that spans many departments and schools at MIT.
 The DesignPlus community enables first-year students to learn about the design process, develop new skills, connect with design-oriented peers and faculty, and learn about ways to build design into the rest of their MIT education, regardless of their major.